 The membrane is supposed to be so strong that it nearly rips up the wood when removed, but this peeled off like a post-it note as evidenced in the picture.
 Geico then refused the claim due to poor workmanship and suggested that I contact Buddy Gregg.
 So now Im stuck with a $10,500 repair and Buddy Gregg wont give me any relief.
 We also had a repair done on our rear A/C previously and water leaked on our bed while we were traveling.

 Also the free campground for life they offered is now fenced off with a key code and is very difficult to use, if at all.
 They are reserving it for service visits only.

-Review about: Forest River Rv Warranty.
+Product or Service Mentioned: Forest River Rv Warranty.

 Reason of review: Warranty issue.

 Monetary Loss: $10500.